The Gasteria plant is a group of attractive succulent-type plants grown as houseplants from the Asphodelaceae family.

 Light Conditions and Temperature

-These succulents like a lot of light but do not usually appreciate harsh, direct sunlight.
+These succulent plants like a lot of light but do not usually appreciate harsh, direct sunlight.
 High temperatures will result in yellowed foliage or plant death.

 As a houseplant, they do very well in a bright north window or partial shade in the summertime.
 These houseplants can vacation outdoors in an area with high shade.

 Just be sure to acclimate and transition your houseplant from indoors to outdoors carefully to avoid shocking it.
 Gasteria is part of a group of succulents that do well in low light.

 Watering and Feeding

 During wintertime, provide a couple of feedings with a water-soluble cactus fertilizer.

 In the summertime, allow your plant to rest, and only water it when the soil is quite dry.

 Adjust water according to the temperature and the amount of light.

 In bright light with a warm ambient temperature, your plant will need more water.
 In a cooler dimmer setting, waterless.

 Soil and Transplanting Gasteria Succulents

 Gasteria plants send out lots of little offsets and can outgrow their pots.
 When this happens, it’s time to transplant.

-Like all succulents and cacti, Gasteria likes a light, well-draining soil.
+Like all cacti and succulent plants, Gasteria likes a light, well-draining soil.

 Use a soil mix designed for succulents or make your own succulent soil by combining equal parts potting soil and pumice or perlite.

 To prevent rapid evaporation of moisture, cover the soil surface with a layer of attractive gravel or decorative rock.

 As with all succulents and cacti, good drainage is of the utmost importance.

 Terracotta is the best material for succulent planters.
 Drainage holes in the bottom of a larger pot are a must.

 Gasteria Little Warty Care

 There is no need to prune or trim Gasteria.
 On occasion, leaves tend to develop brown spots or bruises.
 Remove them if you wish.

 How Do You Propagate Gasteria?

 The easiest way to propagate Gasteria is to remove pups with a sharp knife from the mother plant and pot them in their own pot.

 Baby Gasterias are just miniature adults and require no special care.